geopm/geopm/service/README.rst

 Opening a Session
 -----------------

-A client process opens a session with the GEOPM Service each time a PlatformIO object is created with libgeopm or libgeopmpolicy while the GEOPM systemd service is active.
+A client process opens a session with the GEOPM Service each time a PlatformIO object is created with libgeopm while the GEOPM systemd service is active.
 This session is initially opened in read-only mode.
 Calls into the D-Bus APIs that modify control values:

 .. code-block::